 A prescription for life-ending medication should not be the option of first choice for relieving fears or pain or symptoms of a terminal illness.
 A hospice should never deny a person its services because he or she has asked a doctor for a prescription, even when the hospice intends to exercise its right to not be involved.

 Hospices are uniquely qualified to address the needs of the dying and the Oregon Hospice & Palliative Care Association strongly recommends that a person be enrolled in hospice for comfort care during the required waiting period, if they are not already a hospice patient.

 Oregon’s Death With Dignity Act allows competent adult Oregonians with a life expectancy of six months to ask their physician for a prescription of life-ending medication.
 The Act requires a second opinion, two oral and one written requests, and a 15-day waiting period.
 It requires that the person be fully informed about “feasible alternatives, including, but not limited to, comfort care, hospice, and pain control”, as well as diagnosis, prognosis, risks, and results.
 A request can be canceled at any time.
 Any physician, or other health care provider, can refuse to participate.
 The law protects physicians from legal liability and professional disciplinary action.
 The law does not authorize lethal injection or euthanasia.

-Visit Compassion and Choices, Death With Dignity National Center and End of Life Choices Oregon for additional information about end of life choices and Oregon’s Death With Dignity Act.
+Visit End of Life Choices Oregon for information about Oregon’s Death With Dignity Act.
 Visit Oregon Health Authority for statistical information about Oregon’s Death With Dignity Act.